-Amidon Memorial Conservation Area Trail is a 0.7 mile lightly trafficked out and back trail located near Fredericktown, MO that features a waterfall and is good for all skill levels.
+Amidon Memorial Conservation Area Trail is a 0.7 mile lightly trafficked out and back trail located near Fredericktown, Missouri that features a waterfall and is good for all skill levels.
 The trail is primarily used for hiking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash